Treatment with Botulinum toxin

 The procedure

-Tiny amounts of Botulinum toxin are injected into the muscles around the eye that need treatment.
-This varies from person to person but usually involves between 2 and 6 injections per side (see Fig 2).
-This takes a few minutes.
-Most people find the injections are a little uncomfortable but manage well.
+The procedure itself will involve small amounts of Botulinum toxin injected at various sites around the eye and face, wherever required.
+The exact number varies from person to person, but usually involves between two and six injections per affected are (see Fig 3).
+The entire process takes only a few minutes.
+Most patients find the injections to be a little uncomfortable, but manage well.

 What should I expect afterwards?